Should I Invest in Gold Bars or Gold Coins?

 For silver investment, there are a whole host of 1oz silver coins available which are an ideal starter point.

-It is advisable to look for the coin with the very lowest unit cost which tends to be the silver Maples and
+It is advisable to look for the coin with the very lowest unit cost.
+As a UK dealer we often sell silver Britannia

-the Philharmonic coins.
-We advise this as when selling your bullion, you only get the intrinsic value of
+coins as our lowest priced 1oz silver coins.
+We advise this as when selling your bullion, you only get the

-the metal, so the cheaper you bought them for originally, the higher return on investment you make.
+intrinsic value of the metal, so the cheaper you bought them for originally, the higher return on the

 With individuals looking to invest large amounts of money in gold investment bullion, the decision is less